BlackRookSoftware/RookScript/QUICK-GUIDE.md

 ```
 triple = { x: 3, y: 4, z: -2 };
-// will print each key and value in "triple" on its own line.
+// will print key and value in "triple" on its own line.
-each (k, v : triple)
+(k, v : triple)
 {
     println(k + " is " + v);
 }